-Gas, bloating, belching, constipation, and diarrhea
+Gas, bloating, belching, reflux, constipation, and diarrhea

-SIBO signs and symptoms
+SIBO and gut symptoms

-Please post your comments and questions below!
+Please post your comments and questions below.